Astraea (nuclear warhead): Design

-The Mark 7 aeroshell and some other non-nuclear components will be shared with the US under existing treaty arrangements.
-There will be collaboration with the US to ensure that the warhead remains compatible with the Trident missile system.
-The Mark 7 aeroshell will require specific dimensions and weight distribution of the warhead.
+The Mark 7 aeroshell and some other non-nuclear components will be shared with the United States under existing treaty arrangements, and the warhead is considered unlikely to differ substantially from the W93 design.
+Collaboration with the US is intended to ensure compatibility with the Trident missile system.
+The Mark 7 aeroshell imposes specific limits on the warhead's size, mass and weight distribution.

-It is reported as being likely to mirror the American W93's yield, in between the W76-1 (90 kt) and the W88 (475 kt).
-This would mean a significant increase in yield over the current 100 kt Holbrook warheads.
-Technologies being developed in the Joint Technology Demonstrator, and insensitive high explosives are seen to be likely to incorporated into the warhead.
+It is reported as likely to mirror the American W93's yield, between that of the W76-1 (90 kt) and the W88 (475 kt).
+This would represent a significant increase in yield over the current 100 kt Holbrook warheads.
+Technologies being developed through the Joint Technology Demonstrator, as well as insensitive high explosives, are expected to be incorporated into the warhead.

 It is likely to be designed to resist radiation and electromagnetic interference, possibly including cold X-rays.
-Countermeasures to missile defence systems are likely to be built into the aeroshell.
+Countermeasures against missile defence systems are likely to be incorporated into the aeroshell.